College Operations Coordinator

 Christine is Head of the School of Midwifery.
 Living on the Kapiti Coast she is based in the Wellington satellite, and travels to Dunedin regularly.
 Christine has worked for Otago Polytechnic (OP) since 2010 and has responsibilities across the undergraduate and postgraduate midwifery programmes.
 She has worked full time as a midwife since gaining midwifery registration in 1985, and is a founding member of the New Zealand College of Midwives.
 Christine is currently studying towards a PhD through AUT.

 Carolyn is a Principal Lecturer and Kaiako in the School of Midwifery.

 Since arriving in New Zealand in 1981, she has been a rural midwife with a passion for primary midwifery care in the rural setting.
 Carolyn is also a casual midwife in the primary maternity unit in Balclutha.
 Carolyn attained a certificate in tertiary teaching and learning in 2009.
 She has been involved in developing practice courses in a flexible format to enrich student engagement and learning.
 Carolyn is currently researching the use of video in midwifery student's assessment.
 Carolyn's other research interest is communities of practice in midwifery which was the focus of her thesis for her Masters Degree in Midwifery.

 Deb is a Senior Lecturer/Kaiako in the School of Midwifery.
 Deb has worked for Otago Polytechnic since 2010, and is based at the Whanganui satellite.

 Graduating from Otago Polytechnic as a midwife in 1999, she has since worked as a Community Midwife and Hospital Based Midwife in Whanganui and Brisbane.
-Deb has a Postgraduate Diploma in Midwifery and a Graduate Certificate in Tertiary Learning and Teaching.
+Deb has a Master of Midwifery and a Graduate Certificate in Tertiary Learning and Teaching.